DejanDraschkow/n3n4/README.md

 ### Code

-(1) The preprocessing script "n3n4_preprocessing" can be found as a jupyter notebook, as well as an html.
+(1) The preprocessing script "n3n4_preprocessing" can be found as a jupyter notebook, as well as an html file.

-(2) The analysis script "n3n4_analysis" can be found as a jupyter notebook, as well as an html.
+(2) The analysis script "n3n4_analysis" can be found as a jupyter notebook, as well as an html file.

 ### Data